abdelazizwf/Depth2Metric/README.md

 ## Overview

-This project converts a single RGB image into a scaled 3D point cloud and allows users to measure real-world distances directly in the browser.
+This project converts a single RGB image into a scaled 3D point cloud, allowing users to measure real-world distances directly in the browser.
 It combines monocular depth estimation, geometric camera modeling, and object-based scale estimation to approximate metric measurements without requiring specialized hardware such as LiDAR or stereo cameras.

 ### Features